prajnamort/bill_aggregator/Readme.md

 # Bill Aggregator

-Bill Aggregator can simplfy your bookkeeping by aggregating all your bills from different formats/schemas into a single, unified file.
+Bill Aggregator simplfies your bookkeeping by aggregating all your bills (different formats/schemas) into a single file.

 Supported bill file formats: